Darkest Dungeon

 The stress system is the centerpiece of Darkest Dungeon, adding consequences to adventuring not normally seen in other dungeon crawlers.
 Characters will see horrors beyond imagination that slowly fill their stress bars; when those top out, their resolve will be tested, and they’ll either emerge stronger – with party-boosting traits like “Courageous” or “Powerful” – or buckle under the strain, becoming “Paranoid,” “Selfish,” or (heaven forbid) “Abusive.”
 Your heroes-for-hire will return stronger from their expeditions, but with physical and psychological scars that they’ll have to pray, drink, or whore away at your various businesses.

 The economy of stress management – keeping your heroes sane and deciding which of their various personality quirks work well with others – is the game’s biggest strength.
 In the right hands, it becomes a brutally efficient tool.
 Do you spend the money to keep a rabid, alcoholic nymphomaniac’s tastes in check?
 What if she’s your only high-level healer?
-The biggest hurdle to new player is probably learning not to get attached to your heroes; get past that, and you’ll find yourself mercilessly throwing the lowbies into the meat grinder, skimming off the best without batting an eye.
+The biggest hurdle to a new player is probably learning not to get attached to your heroes; get past that, and you’ll find yourself mercilessly throwing the lowbies into the meat grinder, skimming off the best without batting an eye.
 After all, only one party member needs to get out alive to bring home the treasure, and casualties mean fewer mouths to feed.
 It only took me a day to stop buying torches for new recruits.

 That sense of impermanence is just one component in the game’s gripping atmosphere.
 It’s written with a Joe Abercrombie-esque eye for harsh realities; new heroes chomping at the bit to go exploring are a constant source of dramatic irony, and making camp on longer expeditions is a welcome respite as your heroes shore up each other’s sanity and prepare for the rest of the journey.
 The music ranges from muted and plaintive in town to aggressive and driving in battle, and the darker it gets the louder the ambient growls and screams become.
 Every action is narrated Bastion-style by the rich voice of Wayne June, alternately praising your victories and foreshadowing your defeats.
 You’ll come to relish the sound of a critical hit (“Mortality clarified with a single blow!”), and since crits raise or lower stress depending on who scores them, you quickly learn that every hit counts, and counts hard.